Firebolt, the better Analytical Database in the Cloud Whitepaper

 Security

-Security is a critical component of running a data warehouse as a service.
+Security is a critical component of running a data analytics as a service.
 Sensitive data in the wrong hands can wreak havoc, resulting in loss of customer trust and damaging the ability to conduct business.
 The proper security controls are needed to ensure data is always secure.

 Firebolt leverages a layered, shared responsibility model to secure service elements.
 Security elements on Firebolt include infrastructure, network access, identity management, access control, and data protection, all based on the SQL object model.
 A simplified Firebolt object model is shown below.